SvetlanaSchmidt/informed_nlu/README.md

 # Informed NLU
 Authors: Svetlana Schmidt, Maren Pielka

-This repository contains the code that was used for the experiments in the paper "Generating Prototypes for Contradiction Detection Using Large Language Models and Linguistic Rules" (submitted to the IEEE Big Data Conference).
+This repository contains the code that was used for the experiments in the paper "Generating Prototypes for Contradiction Detection Using Large Language Models and Linguistic Rules" (submitted to the IEEE Big Data Conference) [1].

 ## Install the repository
 1. Install Python on your system and create a new virtual environment (recommended: Python >= 3.8.0):